Classical Guitar Festival 2023 Tutors

 - Nelson School of Music winter music schools

 - The Nelson summer festival The Nelson Centre of Musical Arts

-- The Southland Polytech
+- The Southland Polytechnic

 - The Rotorua Music School

 - The Taranaki Classical Guitar Summer School